stefanoskapa/SudokuBase/README.md

 # What is SudokuBase?
 SudokuBase is an online platform for playing sudoku.
-The latest version is available here: www.sudokubase.com

 # How does Sudokubase work?
 SudokuBase uses a Sudoku engine (SudoGen, still a private project but will soon be available as open source).